 Other documentation.
 As I previously mentioned, I had to provide a copy of my Articles of Incorporation for my LLC, as well as my EIN, SSN, and state Driver’s License.
 Requirements may vary from bank to bank.

 3. Open a business bank account

 The first step is finding a bank that offers business checking and/or savings accounts.
 Most local banks and credit unions offer some form of business banking, but be sure to shop around.
 There may be different requirements at each branch, and there may be associate fees, minimum balances, or other requirements.
 My primary personal bank (USAA) doesn’t offer business checking or savings accounts, so I opened a business checking account with a local bank.
-You may also decide to do what I did and use different banks for business checking and business savings.
+You may also decide to do what I did and use different banks for my business checking LLC bank account and business savings.